Last Updated on December 24, 2022 by Dr Gustavo Assatourians DDS

 - Those people who brush more than twice or brush after meals say three to four times a day and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.

 - Always remember, when the bristles start to fray and lose their stiffness, the toothbrush is almost ready to be replaced.

 - To ensure efficient cleaning you should properly clean and maintain your toothbrush.
 As we all know mouth is the home for multiple microorganisms so it is important to carefully rinse your toothbrush with fresh water after every use.

 - In addition to keeping it clean, ADA also recommends that you should never share your toothbrush with anyone else.

 - Storing your toothbrush properly is as important as keeping it clean.
 ADA recommends keeping your toothbrush in a vertical upright position with bristles up.
 This helps in allowing the bristles to dry naturally killing most of the harmful bacteria.
 Placing a toothbrush covered in a plastic cap or any closed container can allow bacteria to grow and flourish.
 Soaking your toothbrush in a solution of 3 percent hydrogen peroxide or an alcohol-containing mouthwash decreases significant bacterial load (approx 85 percent).

-At the Channel Island Family Dental office, we provide a wide range of dental services at our various branches.
+At the Channel Islands Family Dental office, we provide a wide range of dental services at our various branches.
 Improve your smile and health with us.
 Feel free to call and book your appointments today with our dentist in Oxnard, Ventura, and Port Hueneme.